heiniglab/hawe2021_meQTL_analyses/README.md

 ## Identification of meQTLs

 ### EPIC meQTL

 We ran a smaller analysis to evaluate the potential impact of the higher coverage and density of the EPIC array on our analyses.
 We ran a separate meQTL pipeline using the available KORA EPIC data, details can be found under [epic_meqtl/](epic_meqtl/).

+## meQTL replication: meDIP-seq

+Identified meQTL were corroborated using several replication analyses.
+The meDIP-seq replcation is provided in a separate repository: [meDIP-seq replication](https://github.com/Rory-R-Wilson/medipseq_replication/)

 ## Identification of eQTMs